jdhao/nvim-config/docs/README.md

 # Install Neovim

 There are various ways to install Neovim based on your system.
+Note that some of plugins I use require Nvim master.
+It is recommended to use the nightly version of nvim.

 ## Linux